cfree14/datalimited2/README.md

 - Optimized catch-only model (OCOM) from Zhou et al. 2017b; see `?ocom`
 - Refined ORCS approach (rORCS) from Free et al. 2017; see `?rorcs`
 - Superensemble approaches from Jensen & Free 2018; see `?super1`, `?super4`, `?super12`

+The results of all but the rORCS model can be visualized using the `?plot_dlm` function.

 Citation
 --------